 This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.
 Please see my legal page for more details.

 Quebec City during the winter months is a true winter wonderland.
-Located in the land of Narnia (otherwise called the Province of Quebec in Canada), Quebec City is a magical place full of twinkle lights , maple pancakes and lots of snowflakes.
-I fell in love with everything about Quebec City: The charming cobblestone streets and historical buildings, the slower pace of life, the mouth watering dishes we sampled… Many people visit Quebec in summer when the temperatures are much warmer but I found the city incredibly beautiful in the winter.
-Here are 8 things to do in Quebec City in Winter for the perfect Quebec winter weekend.
+Located in the land of Narnia (otherwise called the Province of Quebec in Canada), Quebec City is a magical place full of twinkle lights, maple pancakes, and lots of snowflakes.
+I fell in love with everything about Quebec City: The charming cobblestone streets and historical buildings, the slower pace of life, the mouth-watering dishes we sampled… Many people visit Quebec in summer when the temperatures are much warmer but I found the city incredibly beautiful in the winter.
+Whether you take a day trip from Montreal (which is another amazing spot to visit in Canada – check out the best things to do in Montreal) or you are spending a whole weekend in Quebec, here are 8 epic things to do in Quebec City in Winter.

 1. Stay at Le Château Frontenac and feel like royalty